Fuzzy Wuzzy Angels: Official recognition

 In June 2008, Australian senator Guy Barnett called for his country's Parliament to give official recognition to Papua New Guineans' courage and contributions to the war effort.

 I was stunned to learn that Australia has not officially recognised these wonderful PNG nationals who saved the lives of Australian servicemen.
 They carried stretchers, stores and sometimes wounded diggers directly on their shoulders over some of the toughest terrain in the world.
 Without them I think the Kokoda campaign would have been far more difficult than it was.

 In 2009, the Australian government began awarding the 'Fuzzy Wuzzy Commemorative Medallion' to living Papua New Guineans who assisted the Australian war effort, usually bringing survivors and their families to Port Moresby for ceremonial presentations.
 Australian veterans generally complained that the recognition was too little, too late.

+Fuzzy Wuzzy Angels Day

+In 2009, Papua New Guinean tourism minister Charles Abel announced that cabinet had approved 3 November as an annual day of commemoration for World War II carriers, to be named Fuzzy Wuzzy Angels Day.
+It was not given public holiday status and initially was to be centred on Kokoda, then later expanded to "other historical war sites where Papua New Guineans helped the Allies".
+The initial events scheduled for 2009 were cancelled due to a lack of funding, with the first official commemoration held in 2010.